bdauer/retrievegeneratereport/README.md

 SiteRetriever is an example of a way to retrieve data from a website and output it in a format that ReportBuilder will understand.

 timer.py has a useful wrapper for timing tasks.
-It's almost exactly what the Python Cookbook suggests, but I modified it to add the value to the method's dictionary.
+It's almost exactly what the Python Cookbook suggests, but I modified it to add the value to the dictionary returned by the method.
 Note: this will only work if the method returns a dictionary.